 Patients

 This is a retrospective study of a series of cases of clubfeet (n = 71).
 The review of the therapeutic outcome was carried out on 46 children born between February 2004 and January 2012 with idiopathic clubfoot.
-The feet were treated with the RD method (n1 = 34, before 2009) and the SVP method (n2 =37, from 2009).
+The feet were treated in a public hospital with the RD method (n1 = 34, before 2009) and the SVP method (n2 =37, from 2009).
 Data were taken from the medical records.
-The children were between 1 and 45 d old when they began treatment, and had a minimum follow of two years.
-Before starting the treatment, feet were photographed (to observe the conditions of the feet and the sequential progress during the treatment, serving as support of the information obtained with the scale), evaluated and then according to the severity Dimeglio-Bensahel scale[20] by physician or physiotherapists experienced with this rating system.
+The children were between 11 and 45 d old when they began treatment, and had a minimum follow-up of two years.
+Before starting the treatment, feet were photographed (to observe the conditions of the feet in detail and the sequential progress during the treatment, serving as support of the information obtained with the scale), evaluated and then classified according to the severity based on the Dimeglio-Bensahel scale[20] by physicians or physiotherapists experienced with this rating system.
 This scale ranges from 0 to 20 points (0, 1-5, 6-10, 11-15 and 16-20, corresponding to normal, benign, moderate, severe, and very severe foot, respectively).
-This scale is widely used, and has prove to be reliable and reproducible in preceding intra-observer and interobserver studies[21,22].
-We included children that were treated in our hospital with moderate, severe and very severe idiopathic clubfoot; those who attended the treatment sessions and complied with good observance of the protocol (these data was reflected in the clinical records through the care control sheet carried out by the physiotherapist responsible for each case), and we excluded those classified as benign non-idiopathic, those previously treated with another method in other hospitals, and those who did not perform the sessions or not comply with the protocol.
+This scale is widely used, and has proven to be reliable and reproducible in preceding intra-observer and interobserver studies[21,22].
+We included children that were treated in our hospital with moderate, severe and very severe idiopathic clubfoot; those who attended the treatment sessions and complied with good observance of the protocol (these data was reflected in the clinical records through the care control sheet carried out by the physiotherapist responsible for each case), and we excluded those classified as benign or non-idiopathic, those previously treated with another method in other hospitals, and those who did not perform the sessions or did not properly comply with the protocol.
 The Ethics Committee of the Nuestra Señora de Candelaria University Hospital approved this study.

 Interventions

-Trained physiotherapists with over yearexperience working with RD method performed the treatment.
+Trained physiotherapists with over ten years of experience working with the RD method performed the treatment.
 Our experience with the SVP method started in 2009 after the team received training in Paris.

 The RD group was treated according to the approach proposed by Bensahel et al[16], and also followed by Souchet el al[23].
 We manipulated the foot daily and sequentially, and then applied elastic and nonelastic taping (closing the taping with a cohesive bandage to give greater consistency) between the sessions to maintain the correction obtained, until the pre-standing stage.
-When the child began to walk, a straight shoe was worn during the day and the Denis-Browne bar nighttime.
+When the child began to walk, a straight shoe was worn during the day and the Denis-Browne bar at nighttime.
 After correction of the foot was obtained, the parents continued the stretching, the splinting and exercises daily.
-The SVP group was treated according to the approach proposed by Seringe et al[17,18] with an additional manipulation for the correction of the cavus as previously described[11].
-This additional manipulation consisted in slightly supinate the forefoot moving into proper alignment with the hindfoot.
+The SVP group was treated according to the approach proposed by Seringe et al[17,18] with an additional manipulation for the correction of the cavus, as previously described[11].
+This additional manipulation consisted in slightly supinate position with the forefoot moving into its proper alignment with the hindfoot.
 We manipulated the foot daily and globally, applied an inextensible taping on a rigid plantar plate between the sessions, and then a splint was placed full-time to keep the foot aligned with respect to the leg.
 The physiotherapist shaped the splint according to the correction achieved and the growth of the child.
-When the child began to walk, a straight shoe was worn during the day and the short splint during naps, with above-knee splint overnight.
-After correction of the foot was , the parents continued the stretching, placing the taping, splinting and exercises daily.
+When the child began to walk, a straight shoe was worn during the day and the short splint during naps, with an above-knee splint overnight.
+After correction of the foot was achieved, the parents continued the stretching, placing the taping, splinting and exercises daily.